 Specific details governing various projects were not included in Tuesday's proposed rules.
 Instead, by designating the areas as critical habitat, those wanting to drill for oil or natural gas, build desalination plants, harvest wave energy, build windmills or operate fish farms within must first consider how those projects might harm sea turtles and find ways to offset them, according to the proposal.

-Scott Benson, NOAA research fishery biologist in Moss Landing who helped draft the new rules, compared them to city zoning regulations
+Scott Benson, NOAA research fishery biologist in Moss Landing who helped draft the new rules, compared them to city zoning regulations that prevent factory developers from building next to busy neighborhoods.

 "You can't put a factory anywhere, you have to put it in a particular place that's zoned for a factory," Benson said.
 Likewise, future windmills and other projects should not be built near turtle foraging grounds, he said.